 - Set up your email server to verify SPF records for all the emails it receives.

 - Be suspicious of all changes to account information.
 Fraudsters usually send an invoice from a known vendor to a victim and then contact them to change just the beneficiary account information.
+Validate changes to beneficiary bank account information, before you make them, with your vendor or 3rd party by using a different channel (out of band such as phone).
+Always use the information from your records and do not rely on information in the email or what the fraudster says.

 There are a few other steps financial institutions can take.
 However, that is a topic for another post.
 As mentioned earlier, the most effective controls for BEC are in the hands of the businesses and customers of the financial institutions.